syslog-ng/syslog-ng/modules/python-modules/README.md

 ```

-Acknowledgement mechanisms (ConsecutiveAckTracker, BatchedAckTracker) can be
+Acknowledgement mechanisms (`ConsecutiveAckTracker`, `BatchedAckTracker`) can be
-used similarly to how it was described at LogFetcher.
+used similarly to how it was described at `LogFetcher`.

-## Making it more native
+## Making it more native config-wise

-All the examples above used some form of python() driver to be actually
+All the examples above used some form of `python()` driver to be actually
 used, for instance, this was our Python based destination driver:

 ```